Ellie Goulding: 2016–2019: Hiatus and single releases

+2020–2021: Return and Brightest Blue

-On 13 March 2020, Goulding released the new single "Worry About Me" which was created in-collaboration with Blackbear.
+On 2020, Goulding came back out of her hiatus and started teasing her next release.
+On 13 March 2020, Goulding released the single "Worry About Me" which was created in-collaboration with Blackbear.
 In a radio interview with Heart the same month, she revealed that the album "kind of comes in two parts", adding that "the first side is something written entirely by me which was fun and I wrote most of it in New York when I was living there a few years back.
 I play the guitar and I play the bass and piano and then I'm singing a lot of vocals.
 It's very classically influenced because I love classical music.
 There's a lot going on, it's a big soundscape and one big film.
 The second half is my kind of alter ego songs."
 On 21 May she released single "Power" and on 30 June single "Slow Grenade" with Lauv.

 Goulding released her fourth studio album, Brightest Blue, on 17 July 2020.
 Originally scheduled for 5 June 2020, the album's release was delayed due to the COVID-19 pandemic.
 The album debuted at the top of the UK Album Chart, becoming Goulding's third album to do so, as well as at No. 2 in Scotland.
 It reached the top 10 in Ireland as well as the top 40 in over ten countries including Australia, Germany and the United States.

 Goulding announced on an Instagram Q&A that she would be releasing new music which was not part of the Brightest Blue era at the end of January 2021.
 On 21 January, she released a collaboration with electronic duo Silk City, titled "New Love".
 On 30 September, Goulding performed "Anything Could Happen" as part of the opening ceremony for Expo 2020, held in Dubai.